How to (Un-) Quantum Mechanics: Clifford Algebras

-Though the use of complex numbers for $\psi$ and ${\cal H}$ is not wrong {\it per se}, but in the context of Dirac's theory it wrongly suggests the physical equivalence of all sixteen matrices, while the restriction to the reals enables to properly distinguish between ten Hamiltonian and six skew-Hamiltonian components.
+The use of complex numbers for $\psi$ and ${\cal H}$ is not wrong {\it as such}, but in the context of Dirac's theory it wrongly suggests the physical significance of sixteen matrices, while the restriction to the reals enables to properly distinguish between ten Hamiltonian and six skew-Hamiltonian components.
 Also Dirac found and discussed only ten generators (and not sixteen)~\cite{Dirac63}.
+The six skew-Hamiltonian elements appear, within the SPQM, in the theory of the weak interaction (``axial currents''), but this theory gives no explanation why the weak interaction is {\it weak}.
+The distinction between Hamiltonian and skew-Hamiltonian terms however could explain why axial currents are weaker than vector currents and why free magnetic monopoles don't exist.

-If intended or not, it seems that the complex notation mainly serves the purpose of scrambling the quantum omelette.
+If intended or not, it seems that the complex notation mainly mystifies the role of the wave-function.
 But as Ralston argued, there is little in quantum theory that proves the non-reality of the wave-function~\cite{RalstonBook}: ``Bohr and Heisenberg had made up their minds about a philosophy of unreality before the actual quantum theory existed.''

-In his book ``Der Teil und das Ganze'', published 1969, Heisenberg frankly admitted that already in 1926 he had made up his mind, that nature must be discontinuous.
-Even 43 years later, he was unable (or unwilling) to provide arguments in support of this conviction.
-Furthermore his writings suggests that {\it for him}, objectivity was identical to a spatio-temporal description~\cite{HTG}.
-A spatio-temporal description however is not a {\it condition for} but a {\it consequence of} objectivity.
+Mara Beller has given a distinguished account of the history of the ``making'' of this ``scientific revolution''~\cite{Beller}.